Friday forecast: Severe weather likely by this evening

 A couple scenarios may play out later today based on how the atmosphere can recover after morning storms so this forecast is not set in stone and is subject to change.
 With that said, here is the latest thinking:

 - Isolated storms will develop late this afternoon, anytime after 4pm is fair game.
 Highest chance will be out toward central Kansas closer to the dry-line.
 This is when the highest potential of a tornado and very large hail (more than 2″ in diameter) could occur.
+70-80 mph wind gusts also are possible.
 This threat will linger until the cold front catches up to the dryline and timing of that is unknown.

-Today: Showers/storms through 11am, a few severe storms are possible however widespread severe weather is not expected.
-Depending how much clearing occurs through mid-afternoon will depend on how warm it’ll get and how the atmosphere can recover for a storm threat to redevelop after 4pm.
-Highs in the 70s.
+Today: Depending how much clearing occurs through mid-afternoon will depend on how warm it’ll get and how the atmosphere can recover for a storm threat to redevelop after 4pm.
+Highs in the 70s and 80s.
 Winds SE/S 20-30, gusts up to 40 mph.

 Tonight: Severe weather likely before 1am.
 Lows in the mid 50s.
 Winds S/W 10-20, gusts up to 30 mph.